National Center for Healthcare Leadership|

 - Holding only one offer at any point during the offer process, whether the offer is made by direct communication, email, voicemail, or text

-Fellowship Program Administrators
+Fellowship Site Administrators

 - Providing constructive feedback to graduate program directors regarding the quality of their applicants, when appropriate or requested

 - Adhering to the uniform application deadline, which is designed to allow fellowship applicants an adequate opportunity to clarify their post-graduate career interests.
 The uniform application deadline is the first Monday of October.
+For Fall of 2019, the uniform application deadline will be no sooner than Wednesday October 2, 2019

 - Providing a high-quality program and experience for the fellows they recruit and work with